mihaeu/gwta/README.md

         -> advantage is that the building could decide if it makes sense to even suggest a certain option e.g. in 10a it never makes sense to move the train before taking the coin and the grain (due to possible costs for station masters)
 ```

+Still wondering 🤔 is it possible to calculate all possible options based on the state of the game before the first action?
+In theory yes, but practically speaking this would lead to a crazy amount of actions and possibilities, because of the chance of playing
+objective and trade tokens.

+=> So it's better to go back to doing small actions and keep doing so until the player has exhausted all possible actions.

+Example for neutral building A:

+- choose between: exchange token, objective card, action 1, action 2, action 3
+- _objective card_
+- choose between: exchange token, action 1, action 2, action 3
+- _exchange token_
+- choose between: action 1, action 2, action 3
+- _action 1_
+- ...

 ```puml
 @startuml